 Wider fever is possible and whilst rare, so is salivary gland cancer.
 More benign growths, infections, cysts, or salivary gland stones are quite common and in need of treatment, to restore healthy function.

 Viral infections such as mumps, or flu can cause salivary gland swelling.
-As can the Epstein-Barr virus (EBV), cytomegalovirus (CMV), or HIV.
+As can the Epstein-Barr virus (EBV) or cytomegalovirus (CMV).
 Autoimmune diseases such as Sjögren’s syndrome may also be a cause.

 A combination of symptom analysis and testing, or scans assist with diagnosis.
 Worth noting that bacterial infections can be caused by blocked salivary ducts, as well as being a cause.